 Maybe many of my later works are full of questions more than answers but I find it extremely exciting to be able to come nearer to the question to which I am pretty sure there are no answers.
 But just to be able to ask the questions I find very exciting.

-Falling Angels, by Jiri Kylian, is a fascinating multi-layered choreographic work.
+Sarabande, by Jiri Kylian, is a multi-layered choreographic work.
 In order to understand its layers, it is suggested you research:

 and combine this understanding with a close reading and analysis of the work.